Gangler's Lodges and Outposts

 Gangler's - Orvis Endorsed

-For many anglers, a great attraction to the Canadian North is the potential for a Canadian Grand Slam – trophy pike, lake trout, walleye, and Arctic grayling, plus big whitefish.
+For many anglers, a great attraction to the Canadian North is the potential for a Canadian Grand Slam – trophy pike, lake trout, walleye, and Arctic grayling.

-From the Boreal Forest to the Tundra, there are over 30 lakes to explore and 20 different lakes via fly-outs, two portages, and two lakes by convenient mechanized portages.
-This area is exclusively yours to explore - no other lodges, long boat rides, no commercial fishing.
+From the Boreal Forest to the Tundra, there are over 30 lakes to explore and 20 different lakes via fly-outs, three portages - East Lake, Minihuik Lake & Dillabough Lake.
+7200 square miles of exclusive watershed, this area is exclusively yours to explore.
+No other lodges, and no commercial fishing.
 Their state-of-the-art DeHavilland Beavers await your beck-and-call.

 The sprawling Egenolf Lake, home to the main lodge, is at a major junction of the North Seal with four adjacent lakes.